 Debt Settlement Negotiations: A Do-It-Yourself Guide

 Start with sending out a debt validation letter before settling.

-Only settle the debt if the collection agency can prove that they are legally authorized to collect on it.
-Here’s a debt validation letter creator that you can start with.
+Only settle the debt if the collection agency can prove they are legally authorized to collect on it.
+Here’s a debt validation letter creator.
 This validation letter template can help you deal with small debts, but if you have high debt that is over $7,500, you’ll most likely need more than just a one-page dispute.